BlogOn the fieldTraining on carbon projects in Kenya

 Timothée Cook / BlueSeeds

-The project generates US$ 24,000 per year from the sale of carbon credits, which is used to support local development projects in water and sanitation, education, health and environment conservation.
+The project generates US$ 24,000 per year from the sale of carbon credits is used to support local development projects in water and sanitation, education, health and environment conservation.

 We visited restoration sites that had suffered significant erosion in the past.

-Our team learned more on the project’s activities and carbon measurement techniques.
+Our team learnt more on the project’s activities and carbon measurement techniques.
 We also observed all the benefits created by the implementation of this blue carbon project for the local community.

 Diana Denke / Fair Carbon